supaflyENJOY/DynamicsDocs/docs/Patients/EpisodeOfCare.md

 - *Patient*- The Patient field is prepopulated with the Patient you are navigating from, and cannot be edited.
 - *Period Start Date* - The Period Start Date cannot be after the Period End Date.
 - *Period End Date*
+- *Referring Provider* - The Contact who referred the patient for services.

 ## Episode Of Care Validation